israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >
 >```

+If you want to write ("set") new value to properties, it's simple just assign them directly

 ### Array (intrinsic object)
  A container-like value which is an object data type, it's can contain values serially in an index manner (sequentially) which we call them elements, start counting each elements from index 0, and when there are changes in an array, it will resort the index number.